microsoft/sqllinuxlabs/README.md

 # SQL Server Linux and Container Labs

 Self-paced labs to learn SQL Server on Linux and Docker Containers.

+**Note this github repo is marked PUBLIC but the labs are still a work in progress.
+Stay tuned when we will have all the initial labs ready to be used.**

 # Contributing